Conus gabelishi

 Conus gabelishi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+It gets its name from the researcher who discovered it, A.J.
+Gabelish.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of an adult shell varies between 23 mm and 43 mm.
+The shell is turbinated and smooth, with eight stepped spiral whorls.
+The shell is a golden yellow with nine thin rows of brown and white bands as well as three indistinct white splotches.

 Distribution

-This marine species is endemic to Australia and occurs off Western Australia.
+This marine species is endemic to Australia and occurs off Western Australia at depths of 130-230m below sealevel.